If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - The queen no longer has the genetic material required for fertilizing eggs.

-The supersedure cells will be created often at the middle of a honeycomb.
+The supersedure cells will be created often in the middle of a honeycomb.
 The worker bees will utilize an already existing egg and will begin to feed the larva in the cell on royal jelly.
 Interestingly, if this larva is fed on honey instead, it will develop into a regular worker bee.

 A supersedure cell will usually hang down at the front of the honeycomb.
 This is its differentiating feature.
-You will find more than one supersedure cells at front combs, mainly for the purpose of boosting the possibility of raising a healthy queen bee.
+You will find more than one supersedure cell at front combs, mainly for the purpose of boosting the possibility of raising a healthy queen bee.
 There will usually be 2 to 3 supersedure cells.

 It will take about 16 days for a queen to emerge from its cell.
-Once this duration has lapsed, she will signal the worker bees through its pipping sound.
+Once this duration has lapsed, she will signal the worker bees through their pipping sound.
 The worker bees will then chew through the wax, making way for the young queen bee.

 2. Swarm Cells

 You might also find swarm cells on the upper brood box, usually hanging on the lower edges.
-For honeybees, there is usually no clear rule to stick to when it comes to building of queen cells.
+For honeybees, there is usually no clear rule to stick to when it comes to building queen cells.
 Often, this can mislead the beekeeper.
-Conversely, swarm cells will be built when the colony is in need of a new queen, more often when colony has grown and needs to split into two.
+Conversely, swarm cells will be built when the colony is in need of a new queen, more often when the colony has grown and needs to split into two.
 As for supersedure cells, they will be built when the existing queen is dead or needs to be replaced.